 - Prepare clean surface using kitchen parchment or foil.
 Slide meat out of packaging and rest on clean surface.

 - Do not dry meat.
-The gooey coating is the ONLY way your UMAi Dry bag sticks to the boneshell and fat cap.
+The gooey coating is the ONLY way your UMAi Dry bag sticks to bone and the fat cap.

 - To prevent sharp bone ends from piercing the UMAi Dry membrane, place a thin strip of parchment paper or folded damp paper towel along the bone tips.